 SCSD Assessment: we assess student progress by using informal and formal assessment tools.
-We use the Fountas and Pinnell Benchmark Assessment to assess and monitor student reading skills.
-We also use i-Ready computer-based assessment for reading and math in 1st and 2nd grade.
+We use i-Ready computer-based assessment for reading and math in 1st and 2nd grade.
 4K & 5K use a reading readiness screening tool.
 If you have any questions about curriculum or our assessment measures please feel free to contact your student's teacher.